pavlin-policar/opentsne-paper/README.md

 # openTSNE

 This repository contains all the materials used in "*openTSNE: a modular Python library for t-SNE dimensionality reduction and embedding*".
-The actual *openTSNE* library can be found at https://github.com/pavlin-policar/opentsne
+The *openTSNE* library can be found at https://github.com/pavlin-policar/opentsne

 ![](figures/png/cao2019.png)